JoAnne Arcand

 For a comprehensive list of publications, please visit PubMed.

-Dr. Arcand receives research funding from the Canadian Institutes for Health Research, the Heart and Stroke Foundation, the International Development Research Centre and the Ontario Research Excellence Fund.
+Dr. Arcand has been awarded research funding from numerous organizations such as the Canadian Institutes for Health Research (CIHR), Social Sciences and Humanities Research Council (SSHRC), the Heart & Stroke Foundation, the International Development Research Centres, Ontario Centres for Innovation, the Government of Ontario, and Manulife.